GriffinBonomo/griffinbonomo.github.io/README.md

 - Improved UI for better readability and consistency.
 - User authentification and registration.
 - Implementing full CRUD operations for the Pokemon, Badge, User Profile and Gym data.

+>A link to the code can be found [here](https://github.com/williamCattrell/PokemonApp).